raspberrypilearning/sense-hat-marble-maze/en/step_7.md

 + Above this code, create a Boolean variable called `game_over` with a starting value of `False`.

-+ Create a **while loop** which runs while the `game_over` variable is False.
++ Create a while loop which runs while the `game_over` variable is `False`.
 Put the two highlighted lines of code inside the loop.

 [[[generic-python-while-boolean]]]

 --- hints ---
 --- hint ---
-Here is the pseudo code:
+Here is the pseudo-code:

-**While** the `game_over` variable **equals** False:
-Set the position of the marble in the maze
-Draw the maze on the Sense HAT LED matrix
+`While` the `game_over` variable `equals` `False`, set the position of the marble in the maze, and draw the maze on the Sense HAT's LED matrix.

 --- /hint ---

 --- hint ---
 You can put lines of code inside a loop by **indenting** them.
-Highlight the lines of code you wish to indent and press the tab key once.
+Highlight the lines of code you wish to indent and press the `tab` key once.
 --- /hint ---

 --- hint ---